Gaetana Tolomeo: Veneration

-Her remains were exhumed and transferred in a white casket to the Chiesa del Monte dei Morti e della Misericordia in Catanzaro.
-Tolomeo's remains were relocated on 1 November 2010 following a Mass that the Archbishop of Catanzaro-Squillace Antonio Ciliberti presided over; this came after her remains were exhumed on 17 September (in the presence of Ciliberti and the Tolomeo's cause's vice-postulator Pasquale Pitari) for inspection.
+Tomelo's remains were exhumed and transferred in a white casket to the Chiesa del Monte dei Morti e della Misericordia in Catanzaro.
+The relics were relocated on 1 November 2010 following a Mass that the Archbishop of Catanzaro-Squillace Antonio Ciliberti presided over; this came after her remains were exhumed on 17 September (in the presence of Ciliberti and the Tolomeo's cause's vice-postulator Pasquale Pitari) for inspection.
 The local council approved of the exhumation on 15 June 2010 while the Congregation for the Causes of Saints issued their approval on 21 June while issuing a set of instructions for performing it.